brooks42/pkto/README.md

 **Q: If I make a token copy of a Pokemon with Evolve with Mewtwo, can that copy activate it and flip to the back face?**

 **A**: Yes, unlike cards that become copies, token copies of transforming double-faced cards can transform.

-**Q: Solar Beam says "Destroy target artifact, target enchantment, target trainer, or target token."
-If I overload it, do I destroy each artifact, enchantment, trainer, and token?**

-**A**: No, overload replaces all instances of "target" with "each."
-This means you choose between destroying each artifact, each enchantment, each trainer, or each token.

 **Q: If I have Raticate evolved onto Rattata and Raticate dies, can it return Rattata to the battlefield?**